mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+### 11/5/2020

+Researched the next/router Api to see if that might be able to help with my url problem.
+Figured it out before giving up for the night.
+Importing the useRouter and console.logging the asPath part of the router will pull in the code needed in order to grab the code.
+Looking forward to some bigger steps in the next couple of days.

 #### 11/4/2020

 Really stuck on how Next.js works with oAuth for the Deezer API.
 I am only able to direct to the login for Deezer and get back the first part of the code needed to complete authorization for the Firebolt App.
 On a positive note I learned about the built-in encodeUrlComponent() function to help with the the url.